prebid/prebid.github.io/dev-docs/bidders/taboola.md

 Publishers can use the `ortb2` configuration parameter to provide First Party Data.

 #### OpenRTB Parameters
-The following table contains currently supported parameters.
+The following table contains currently supported parameters we parse.

 {: .table .table-bordered .table-striped }